kmnhan/erlabpy/docs/source/getting-started.rst

   import erlab.analysis as era
   import erlab.interactive as eri import erlab.io
-  import erlab.plotting.erplot as eplt
+  import erlab.plotting as eplt

 Along with frequently used modules, your import statements may look like this: ::

   import erlab.analysis as era
   import erlab.interactive as eri import erlab.io
-  import erlab.plotting.erplot as eplt import matplotlib.pyplot as plt import numpy as np import xarray as xr
+  import erlab.plotting as eplt
+  import matplotlib.pyplot as plt import numpy as np import xarray as xr